SsSanzo/obsidian-gantt/README.md

 > ⚠️ Warning: If the task depends on another task defined in the future, the link will not be displayed

 ### Progress
 The progress is simply a percentage number.
-As of now, the progress is purely informative.
-It is planned to make it visual.
+It displays as the box filling like a progress bar.

 ## Milestones
 A Milestone is similar to a task but do not have an end date.
 The milestone follows the same concepts as the task.